Daemonologie: Structure

-Characters
+Character

-This work acts as a political and theological dissertation in the form of a philosophical dialogue between the characters Philomathes and Epistemon who debate the various topics of magic, sorcery, witchcraft and demonology.
+This work reads as a political and theological dissertation in the form of a philosophical dialogue between the characters Philomathes and Epistemon who debate the various topics of magic, sorcery, witchcraft and demonology.
 The purpose seems to be an educational piece on the study of witchcraft and to inform the public about the histories and etymologies of all subcategories involved in magical practices.
 The work also serves to make formal accusations against the practice of witchcraft and comparatively elaborates James' views against papistry.

 In the preface, King James states that he chose to write the content in the form of a dialogue to better entertain the reader.
 By doing so, he follows the method of many philosophical writers prior to his time.
 As the main plot, Philomathes hears news in the kingdom regarding the rumors of witchcraft which seems all miraculous and amazing but could find no one knowledgeable on the matter to have a serious political discussion on the issue.
 He finds a philosopher named Epistemon who is very knowledgeable on the topics of theology.